We come to work every day to make the world a better place.

 months, expect to:

-- Establish monitoring, tracking, and reporting for your account.
-Critical
+monitoring, tracking, and reporting for your account.
+Critical for Efficiency

-- Create business cases for projects working with contractors,
+business cases for projects working with contractors, consultants, and account

-- Develop a framework for your account’s Energy Management Plan which is a
+a framework for your account’s Energy Management Plan which is a living

-living document.
-This plan is a roadmap for your work as an Energy Manager and the
+document.
+This plan is a roadmap for your work as an OEM and the organizations

-organizations on their path toward corporate / government environmental and
+on their path towards corporate / government environmental and economic

-is committed to fostering a culture that is supportive and values others, one
+to fostering a culture that is supportive and values others, one that is

-that is grounded in diversity and inclusiveness.
-We welcome applications
+grounded in diversity and inclusiveness.
+We welcome applications from all

-from all qualified candidates, including women, Aboriginal peoples, persons
+qualified candidates, including women, Aboriginal peoples, persons with a

-with a disability, racially visible persons, persons of minority sexual
+disability, racially visible persons, persons of minority sexual orientations,